What’s the Difference Between Impossible Foods and Beyond Meat?

 It is a mere coincidence that both founders and CEOs share the last name Brown.

 One of the biggest distinctions between Beyond Meat and Impossible Foods is the products that each company makes.
 True, Beyond Meat carries burger patties, including a burger that contains “more marbling” and therefore makes for an allegedly juicier burger.
 But aside from that, the company also sells hot Italian sausages and brats, “beef crumbles” meant to be included in tacos or Bolognese sauce, meatballs, and breakfast sausage patties.

 Like Impossible, Beyond Meat’s patty is also made from a blend of plant proteins—just different plants.
 Beyond contains a mixture of pea, mung bean, and rice proteins, canola and coconut oil instead of sunflower, potato starch, and beet juice extract to give the “meat” its pink hue.
 The full list of ingredients in the Beyond patty can be found here.

 Though Beyond Meat and Impossible Foods both sell burger patties, their burgers taste wildly different.
 I ventured to a Bareburger to try the pair side-by-side, along with a regular beef burger.
 Each burger came with all the same ingredients -- brioche bun, cheddar cheese, pickles, lettuce, and tomatoes topped with ketchup, mayonnaise, and mustard—except for the patties.

 I found that the Impossible patty tasted a lot more similar to beef than the Beyond patty.
-The Impossible burger was charred on the outside with a pink center, just like beef, and had a juicier patty that -- if I closed my eyes and pretended -- could definitely be mistaken for real meat.
+The Impossible burger was charred on the outside with a pink center, just like beef, and had a juicier patty.
+If I closed my eyes and pretended, I could definitely be mistaken for real meat.